oxinabox/ChainRulesJuliaCon2020/content_src/appendix.md

 This means we are not far from being able to provide generic interface for *Optim.jl* etc.
 Where you can either define a `rrule` or it will use AD if one is loaded.

+---

+# What does a rule need?
+It needs to allow us to propagate the derivative information through the function.

+It needs to compute the primal result.
+Because this is often needed to compute the derivative.
+E.g.

+$$\dfrac{d\sigma(x)}{dx}=\sigma(x)\cdot(1-\sigma(x))$$

+It may need to compute the primal result differently, and capture intermediary state.
+Or to just do the combined computation of primal and derivative more effectively.